todorovboris/Contact-Form/README.md

 ### Notifications

--   Send an automatic confirmation email or notification to the administrator.
+-   Send an automatic confirmation email or notification to the administrator(TBA).

 # Technologies used in this project